 The pandemic continues to change the way we do business as well as the way people get treated.
 With many patients concerned about exposure to COVID-19, many therapists have been hit hard in 2020.
 There has been an increase of people canceling visits due to the risk of exposure or because of government stay-at-home orders.
 For these patients, seeing a physical therapist in the privacy of their own home may put them at ease.
-For those willing to make the transition or add in-home physical therapy, one-on-one home visits may offer many benefits to the patient as well as the therapist.
+For those willing to make the transition or add mobile physical therapy or in-home physical therapy, one-on-one home visits may offer many benefits to the patient as well as the therapist.

 One of the greatest benefits to patients is the convenience.
 For many needing physical therapy, mobility is an issue.
 Getting in and out of a vehicle and fighting traffic can be an aggravating and potentially hazardous ordeal.
 Seeing a physical therapist in a familiar setting, with no travel issues, can be a huge plus.
 Adding Part-B in-home visits can expand the services of an existing practice and provide lower overhead costs for those looking to provide in-home care exclusively.
 For more information, please see our article on Physical Therapy Home Visits.
 Here are some things to keep in mind when thinking about running an in-home physical therapy practice.

 Mobile PT visits require physical therapists to be well prepared for the day’s schedule.
 Your phone will be your lifeline.
 Make sure you have a phone charger in the car at all times.
 That being said, while your phone is critical for communication, one should always resist the urge to text and drive.
 Even a quick check of a text can put you and other drivers in danger.
 Pull over into a safe area and park your vehicle before checking the text message.